Skip to content

 If you suspect a reaction to a zirconia crown, whether from persistent irritation, hives, or unusual oral sensations, consult your dentist or an allergist.
 They may recommend:

-• Allergy testing (e.g., patch tests) to identify material sensitivities, including not only zirconia but also other components like adhesives or resin cements.
+• Allergy testing (e.g., patch tests) to identify material sensitivities, covering zirconia as well as other components like adhesives or resin cements.

 • Thorough evaluation of any bite misalignment or crown adjustment issues.
 An imbalanced bite can exacerbate discomfort, muscle tension, or jaw-related disorders like TMJ.